 Ram Gidoomal (Chairman)

-Ram Gidoomal CBE FIC FRSA is Chairman of Fair Trade pioneers Traidcraft plc and Traidcraft Exchange (www.traidcraft.co.uk) and Welsh based…Read profile
+Ram Gidoomal CBE FIC FRSA is Chairman of Stewardship Services (UKET) Ltd and Fair Trade pioneers Traidcraft plc and Traidcraft Exchange (www.traidcraft.co.uk) and…Read profile

-Past roles include UK Group Chief Executive of the Inlaks Group an international niche food production and marketing company with 7000 employees in 15 countries, Crown appointee to the Court and Council of Imperial College, an external member of the Audit and Risk Assurance Committee for the Equalities and Human Rights Commission, member of the Complaints Audit Committee of the UK Border Agency, Honorary Charter Member of The Indus Entrepreneurs (https://uk.tie.org/), a visiting Professor of Entrepreneurship at Middlesex University, a Companion of the Chartered Management Institute and co-founder of the Christmas Cracker Charity Trust which engaged over 50,000 young people in the UK to raise over £5m for good causes in the developing world.
+Past roles include UK Group Chief Executive of the Inlaks Group, an international niche food production and marketing company with 7000 employees in 15 countries, Crown appointee to the Court and Council of Imperial College, an external member of the Audit and Risk Assurance Committee for the Equalities and Human Rights Commission, member of the Complaints Audit Committee of the UK Border Agency, Honorary Charter Member of The Indus Entrepreneurs (https://uk.tie.org/), a visiting Professor of Entrepreneurship at Middlesex University, a Companion of the Chartered Management Institute, Board Member of the Food Standards Agency, Chair of the Office of the Independent Adjudicator for Higher Education in England and Wales, and co-founder of the Christmas Cracker Charity Trust which engaged over 50,000 young people in the UK to raise over £5 million for good causes in the developing world.